Introduction

 Absolutely.
 In fact, programmatic pages optimized with structured data and cite-worthy content are more likely to appear in AI summaries.
 We cover this in detail in our

 AEO Explained guide.
-The key is creating content that AI trusts — authoritative, well-referenced, and inline with E-E-A-T.
+The key is creating content that AI trusts — authoritative, well-referenced, and in line with E-E-A-T.

 Conclusion